 Cigarettes and tobacco advertising in their heyday

 Cigarette advertising was widespread until the mid-20th Century because so many people smoked that there were brand wars between cigarette manufacturers.
-This page stresses the innovative ways that cigarette manufacturers advertised, but does not touch on the more widely-known bill-board posters.
+This page focuses on the innovative ways that cigarette manufacturers used to advertise, but does not touch on the more widely-known bill-board posters.
 The page concludes on tobacco advertising being made illegal.

 By the webmaster, based childhood observations, firsthand contributions and additional research